X-Linked Severe Combined Immunodeficiency Overview

 This condition is inherited in an X-linked recessive pattern.
 The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
 In females (who have two X chromosomes), a variant would have to occur in both copies of the gene to cause the disorder.
 Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

-Morton Cowan is a Pediatric Allergy and Immunologist and a Pediatrics expert in San Francisco, California.
-Cowan has been practicing medicine for over 53 years and is rated as an Elite expert by MediFind in the treatment of X-Linked Severe Combined Immunodeficiency.
-He is also highly rated in 8 other conditions, according to our data.
-His top areas of expertise are Severe Combined Immunodeficiency (SCID), Bare Lymphocyte Syndrome, Omenn Syndrome, and X-Linked Severe Combined Immunodeficiency.
-He is licensed to treat patients in California.
+Morton Cowan is a Pediatric Allergy and Immunologist and a Pediatrics provider in San Francisco, California.
+Dr. Cowan is rated as an Elite provider by MediFind in the treatment of X-Linked Severe Combined Immunodeficiency.
+His top areas of expertise are Severe Combined Immunodeficiency (SCID), X-Linked Severe Combined Immunodeficiency, Chronic Granulomatous Disease, Thymectomy, and Splenectomy.

-Adrian Thrasher practices in London, United Kingdom.
-Thrasher is rated as an Elite expert by MediFind in the treatment of X-Linked Severe Combined Immunodeficiency.
-He is also highly rated in 39 other conditions, according to our data.
-His top areas of expertise are Wiskott-Aldrich Syndrome, X-Linked Severe Combined Immunodeficiency, Severe Combined Immunodeficiency (SCID), Bone Marrow Transplant, and Liver Transplant.
+Ewelina Mamcarz is a Pediatric Hematologist Oncology provider in Memphis, Tennessee.
+Dr. Mamcarz is rated as an Elite provider by MediFind in the treatment of X-Linked Severe Combined Immunodeficiency.
+Her top areas of expertise are X-Linked Severe Combined Immunodeficiency, Severe Combined Immunodeficiency (SCID), Graft Versus Host Disease (GvHD), Leukemia, and Bone Marrow Transplant.